Nakayama Miki: Childhood

-Nakayama Miki, née Maegawa, was born on 18 April 1798 (2 June) at dawn, around five o'clock in the morning.
-She was born in Sanmaiden Village, Yamabe County, Yamato Province, or present day Tenri, Nara, to a family of the farming class.
-Her father Maegawa Hanshichi was a member of the Tōdō clan and held the title of musokunin, a samurai-like status which entitled him to have a surname and carry a sword, though without stipend.
-He was also an ojoya, a head of a group of local villages.
-Her mother, Kinu, was from the Nagao family of the same village and was said to have excelled in needlework.
+Nakayama Miki, née Maegawa (前川), was born on 18 April 1798 (2 June) at dawn, around five o'clock in the morning.
+She was born in Sanmaiden Village (三昧田村), Yamabe County (山辺郡), Yamato Province (大和国), or present day Tenri, Nara, to a family of the farming class.
+Her father Maegawa Hanshichi was a member of the Tōdō clan and held the title of musokunin (無足人), a samurai-like status which entitled him to have a surname and carry a sword, though without stipend.
+He was also an ōjōya (大庄屋), a head of a group of local villages.
+Her mother, Kinu, was from the Nagao family (永尾家) of the same village and was said to have excelled in needlework.

 In the first decade of her life, Miki learned how to write with a brush from her father and how to sew and spin cotton from her mother.
 From the ages of nine to eleven, she attended a private school for children at a nearby village, where she was educated in reading and writing.
 At home, she learned needlework from her mother and became proficient enough to make handicraft items and to cut garments out of wide bolts of cotton.

-The Maegawas were pious adherents of the Pure Land school of Buddhism and belonged to a local temple.
+The Maegawas were pious adherents of the Pure Land school of Buddhism and belonged to a local temple called Zenpuku-ji (善福寺).
 In her childhood, Miki became familiar enough with Buddhist prayer so that by the age of twelve or thirteen, she was able to recite from memory various sutras as well the hymns from the Jōdo Wasan.
 At that time, she expressed an interest in becoming a nun.
-However, Miki's parents, on the suggestion of Miki's aunt, Kinu, asked her to marry Nakayama Zenbei, the son of Miki's aunt.
+However, Miki's parents, on the suggestion of Miki's aunt, Kinu, asked her to marry Nakayama Zenbei (中山善兵衛), the son of Miki's aunt.
 At first, Miki hesitated to agree to the request out of her desire to become a nun, but eventually she consented, on the condition that even when married she would be allowed to continue her Buddhist prayer.